lua-rocks/love-template/readme.md

 ## Agreements

-- Use formatters: [stylua][] for lua and [prettier][] for everything else.
+- Use formatters: [stylua][] for lua and [prettier][] for everything else
-- Use [luacheck] and [lsp] for errors detection.
+- Use [luacheck] and [lsp] for errors detection
-- Prototypes must be named in CamelCase.
+- Prototypes must be named in CamelCase
-- Other variables must be named in snake_case.
+- Other variables must be named in snake_case
-- Start comments with capital letter and finish with dot.
+- Start comments with capital letter and finish with dot

 [löve]: https://love2d.org
 [stylua]: https://github.com/johnnymorganz/stylua